MobileTeleSystems/onetl/docs/hooks/design.rst

                 return self

             # original method is called between __enter__ and __exit__
-            # result is passed into handle_result method of context manager, if present
+            # result is passed into process_result method of context manager, if present

-            def handle_result(self, result):
+            def process_result(self, result):
                 print(result)  # result can be used in the hook return None  # does not modify result. same as no return statement in the method